-Investors may note that the Sub-Fund's investments are acquired under the RQFII scheme.
-In addition, the Sub-Fund may invest less than 70% of its Net Asset Value in RMB-denominated fixed income instruments issued within Mainland China via the CIBM Initiative or such other means as may be permitted under applicable laws and regulations from time to time.
+Investors may note that the Sub-Fund's investments are acquired under the QFI scheme.
+In addition, other than QFI scheme, the Sub-Fund may invest less than 70% of its Net Asset Value in RMB-denominated fixed income instruments issued within Mainland China via the CIBM Initiative or such other means as may be permitted under applicable laws and regulations from time to time.
 Investors please pay attention to the relevant risk factors as mentioned in the Risk Factors section.